ORMAPtools/ormaptools.github.io/README.md

 ### Site generator comment

 Using jekyll is the approved way to generate HTML for Github Pages.
-I want to use it because editing HTML by hand is kind of a pain, and it will let me directly use some other Github features like embedding project metadata in pages so that it will update automatically.
+Moreover I want to use it because editing HTML by hand is kind of a pain, and it will let me directly use some other Github features like embedding project metadata in pages so that it will update automatically.